aliaaquib/lokon-theme/README.md

 # Contributions and Issues

+> Contributions are always welcome, but always **ask first**, — please — before work on a PR.

-Got Contributions, fun ideas, or issues?
+- Got Contributions, fun ideas, or issues?
 [Submit an issue](https://github.com/aliaaquib/lokon/issues/new).

-Is something bothering you?
+- Is something bothering you?
 Feel free to submit [your feedback](https://github.com/aliaaquib/lokon/issues/new).

 **Help make Lokon better!**